 All operated assets are required to develop a closure management plan, including a financial assessment, to deliver optimised closure outcomes.
-We apply BHP’s Risk Framework to our closure management process to identify and manage closure risks (both threats and opportunities) in our closure management plans.
-Our plans are also required to include post-closure monitoring to verify any controls implemented are effective, and performance standards are achieved and maintained after operations cease.
+We apply BHP’s Risk Framework (refer to the BHP Operating and Financial Review 9 – How we manage risk) to our closure management process to identify and manage closure risks (both threats and opportunities) and document associated controls in our closure management plans.
+Our plans are also required to include post-closure monitoring to verify control implementation, and achievement and sustainability of performance standards.

 Stakeholder engagement is an integral requirement for the development of our closure management plans.
-We also require closure alternatives and opportunities to be considered for all operated assets, including ongoing management, alternative land uses (that may include re-purposing the site or re-purposing facilities from our operated assets for enduring environmental and social benefits), responsible divestment and relinquishment.
+Closure alternatives and opportunities must also be considered for all operated assets, which may include ongoing management, alternative land uses (that may include re-purposing the site or re-purposing facilities from our operated assets for enduring environmental and social benefits), responsible divestment and relinquishment.

 We regularly review our process to update our closure management plans and practices as required with knowledge obtained from on-site experience across BHP and leading practice from the global industry.